Krekerislv/Point-Cloud-Processor/Cloud_parameters/README.md

 # Cloud parameters

-This Python program parses point cloud in a text file to determine total point count, noise point count, non-noise point count and cluster count.
+This Python program parses point cloud in a text file to determine total point count, noise point count, non-noise point count, cluster count and noise point classification accuracy score.

 This program assumes that noise is  marked with label 255.